Charles Forsman

-Charles Forsman (born 1982) is an American comic book author.
+Charles Forsman (born 1982) is an American cartoonist.
 Combining a simple drawing style with dark and realistic themes, Forsman continues the tradition of alternative comics.

-He obtained a degree from the Center for Cartoon Studies in 2008.
+Forsman's father died when Charles was 11 years old.
+Forsman obtained a degree from the Center for Cartoon Studies in 2008.

 Career

 His self-published comic Snake Oil won the 2008 Ignatz Awards for Outstanding Comic and Outstanding Series.
-His graphic novel The End of the F***ing World, "a modern ballad of angst and murder", won the 2013 Ignatz Award for Outstanding Minicomic and was adapted in 2017 into a British TV series of the same name which ran for two seasons.
+His graphic novel The End of the Fucking World, "a modern ballad of angst and murder", won the 2013 Ignatz Award for Outstanding Minicomic and was adapted in 2017 into a British TV series of the same name which ran for two seasons.

+The End of the Fucking World, originally published under Forsman's own imprint, Oily Comics, was collected by Fantagraphics.

-The End of the F***ing World, I Am Not Okay with This and Celebrated Summer were published by Fantagraphics Books.
+I Am Not Okay with This and Celebrated Summer were published by Fantagraphics.
 All his other works, such as Revenger or Slasher, were either self-published, published by small publishers, or sold directly to online readers via Patreon.
+Forsman has stated that Revenger was influenced by the Marvel Comics series The Punisher War Journal.

 On June 10, 2019, it was announced that Netflix would produce a seven-episode series based on I Am Not Okay with This.
 The series premiered on February 26, 2020.
-Originally renewed for a second season, but Netflix canceled the series in August 2020, citing "circumstances related to the COVID-19 pandemic".
+Originally renewed for a second season, Netflix canceled the series in August 2020, citing "circumstances related to the COVID-19 pandemic".